flcdrg/azure-functions-core-tools-virustotal/README.md

 1. Get a free VirusTotal API key from [virustotal.com](https://www.virustotal.com/gui/join-us)
 2. Add it as a repository secret:
    - Go to Settings → Secrets and variables → Actions
-   - Create a new secret named `VIRUSTOTAL_API_KEY`
+   - Create a new secret named `VTCLI_APIKEY`
    - Paste your API key as the value

 ### 2. Run Workflows

 The workflows can be triggered:

 - **Automatically**: Daily schedule checks for new releases
 - **Manually**: From the Actions tab in GitHub

 ## Workflows

 ### Release Monitor (`check-azure-functions-release.yml`)

 - Runs daily at 8 AM UTC
 - Checks for new Azure Functions Core Tools releases
 - Updates release tracking
 - Triggers security scanning for new releases

 ### VirusTotal Scanner (`virustotal-scan.yml`)

 - Downloads binaries from latest releases
 - Scans files across multiple platforms
+- Submits files to VirusTotal and automatically retries analysis status up to 10 times until completed
-- Generates security reports
+- Generates security reports and detection statistics
-- Stores scan results as artifacts
+- Stores scan results and scanned files as artifacts

 ## Scan Results

 Scan results include:

-- VirusTotal detection statistics
+- VirusTotal detection statistics (malicious, suspicious, undetected, harmless)
 - Links to full VirusTotal reports
 - File hashes and metadata
 - Platform-specific analysis
+- Automatic retry logic for analysis completion

 ## Documentation